Ucombinator/jaam/README.md

 Run:

-    sbt 'run --cfg -d <class-directory> -c <class>'
+    sbt 'run --cfg <application-classpath> --classpath <library-classpath> -c <class>'

- - `<class-directory>` is the directory containing the class files to analyze.
-For the examples included with the source, this should be `to-analyze`.
+ - `<application-classpath>` is the directory containing the class files to analyze.
+For the examples included with the source, this should be `to-cfg`.

+ - `<library-classpath>` must contain the path to `rt.jar` (see above).
+It may also contain the path to other libraries needed for the analysis.
+The paths that comprise the classpath must be separated by the path separator for your operating system (`:` for Linux and OS X, `;` for Windows).

  - `<class>` is the name of the class containing the `main` function from which to start the analysis.

-The call graph in JSON format will be dump to `<class-directory>`.
+The call graph in JSON format will be dump to stdout.

-For example, you can run:
+For example, a call on OS X might look like:

-    sbt 'run --cfg -d to-cfg -c Factorial'
+    sbt 'run --cfg to-cfg --classpath /Library/Java/JavaVirtualMachines/jdk1.7.0_79.jdk/Contents/Home/jre/lib/rt.jar -c Factorial'

 The JSON output is an array, and each object in the array represent a statement int the program with an unqiue `id`, the object also has following items: